 Civil penalties of up to $210,000 for a body corporate and $73,500 for an individual may be imposed by a Court for failing to provide a BEEC in accordance with a section 12 obligation.
-Alternatively, the Secretary of the Department of the Environment and Energy may issue an infringement notice with a penalty of up to $21,000 for a body corporate or $7,350 for an individual.
+Alternatively, the Secretary of the Department of Industry, Science, Energy and Resources may issue an infringement notice with a penalty of up to $21,000 for a body corporate or $7,350 for an individual.

 The energy efficiency disclosure obligation in section 11 of the Building Energy Efficiency Disclosure Act 2010 potentially applies in relation to four types of conduct.
 These are where the constitutional corporation is:

 - offering to sell the whole building